titusfortner/webdrivers/README.md

 * [IEDriverServer](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver)
 * [msedgedriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)

-Works on macOS, Linux, Windows, and Windows Subsystem for Linux (WSL) v1.
+Works on macOS, Linux, Windows, and Windows Subsystem for Linux (WSL) v1 and v2.
+And do see the browser and OS specific notes at the bottom.

 ## Usage